What are the common finance mistakes property investors make?

 7. It’s the lenders fault if I can’t make the repayments on my property investment loan

-While legislation was recently introduced to give lenders a greater duty of care when it comes to ensuring borrowers can afford the loans they’re offered, a large responsibility still falls on your shoulders when it comes to knowing what financial commitments you can uphold.
+While legislation was introduced to give lenders a greater duty of care when it comes to ensuring borrowers can afford the loans they’re offered (it’s called responsible lending), a large responsibility still falls on your shoulders when it comes to knowing what financial commitments you can uphold.

 Getting in over your head is never a good idea and it’s not going to help if you fall behind on your repayments and try to point the finger at your lender.